Glossary terms A–Z navigation

 - The patent will be granted for 4 years, but it can be renewed regularly up to a maximum term of 20 years, after which the patent expires.

-Performance properties of materials refer to such things as thermal and electrical conductivity, water resistance, texture, flexibility, colour, etc. Subjective measurement is reliant on people’s perception (tasty, evokes a sense of natural beauty, warm and inviting, etc.), whereas objective measurement is not (conductivity, UV resistance, etc.).
+Performance properties of materials refer to such things as thermal and electrical conductivity, water resistance, texture, flexibility, colour, etc. Subjective measurement is reliant on people’s perception (tasty, evokes a sense of natural beauty, warm and inviting, and so on), whereas objective measurement is not (conductivity, UV resistance, and so on).

 Plan of action